shumarkq/CMAQ/POST/AMET_eval/README.md

 <a id="amet"></a> Section 6: AMET configuration options
 -------------------------------------
 ```
- AMET_DATABASE             AMET database name, e.g. adad_CMAQ_v52_Dev.
+ AMET_DATABASE             AMET database name, e.g. amad_CMAQ_v52_Dev.
 Model to model
                            comparisons are possible for all projects loaded within the same database.
+If you're unsure
+                           which AMET database to use, amad_AMAD_AQ is a "catch-all" database for miscellaneous projects.
  AMET_PROJECT              AMET project name, e.g. v52_intel17_0_SE52BENCH.
 Character string
-                           cannot include ".".
-Project will be created if it does not already exist.
+                           cannot include ".", and should avoid special characters.
+Project will be created if it does not
+                           already exist.
  MODEL_TYPE                Type of model being evaluated, e.g. "CMAQ"
  RUN_DESCRIPTION           Meta data for the simulation, e.g. "CMAQv5.2 benchmark test case."
  USER_NAME                 User name, e.g. "myuserid" , or can be set to `whoami`
- EMAIL_ADDR                User email address, e.g. "user.name@epa.gov"
+ EMAIL_ADDR                User email address, e.g. "user.name@epa.gov".
+Currently not used for anything in AMET.
 ```
 This section sets up meta data information that will be loaded into the AMET database along with the model/obs data produced from running sitecmp and sitecmp_dailyo3.
 This meta data will appear in the [AMET web interface](http://newton.rtpnc.epa.gov/wyat/AMET_AMAD/querygen_aq.php) for users who have access to the RTP campus Intranet.